Hi-Octane: Development

 Developer Peter Molyneux stated that in May 1995, EA set Bullfrog under pressure to release Dungeon Keeper in six and a half weeks.
 "Because I wasn't prepared to sacrifice Dungeon Keeper, I wrote and designed a game from scratch in six weeks: Hi-Octane," Molyneux recounted.
-The game's credits show that it was developed by a team of 18 people.
 To allow the development of the game in such a short time, the Magic Carpet engine was used.
 Producer Sean Cooper's account is slightly different, stating that the game was developed in eight weeks, as a way to "fill a quarter that didn't have enough revenue".
 Due to time constraints, all the vehicles actually have the same speed, despite what their stats say in the game.